raluca-elena/telemetry-analysis-base/README.md

      1. if the files need to be decompressed or not
      2. what kind of mapper module needs to load (javascript/python or a binary)
      3. what is the name of the mapper module that needs to be loaded (custom mapper)
  * Spawns a child process that will run the map job as files are ready for processing(downloaded and decompressed)
+ * Writes the output to result.txt

 ### Reduce Job